liuandy1207/notes/topics/c/abstractDataTypes.md

 &emsp; → removes the item at a given position and returns it

 ## Oversized Arrays
-Oversized arrays are arrays of a specified maximum possible length such that there may be space for additional elements. <br>
+To circumvent the need to know the length of an array in advance, we can create OVERSIZED ARRAYS that have space for more elements than likely neccessary. <br>

-Oversized arrays keep track of the MAXIMUM POSSIBLE length and a CURRENT length (the number of elements currently stored).
+Oversized arrays keep track of the MAXIMUM POSSIBLE length and a CURRENT length (the number of elements currently stored). <br>
 Note that maximums are wasteful if excessively large, but restrictive if too small.

+### Exceeding the Max Length
+When the max length of an oversized array is exceeded, possibilities include:

+- Assertions failing
+- Error messages (with or without modification)
+- Special return value